-Terms and conditions of this policy and general terms of employment and remuneration of Executive Committee Members fully comply with local legal requirements.
+Terms and conditions of this policy and general terms of employment and remuneration of Executive Committee members fully comply with local legal requirements.

-The remuneration for Board Members is determined by the Annual General Meeting on the recommendation of the Board of Directors, acting upon proposals from the GNCC.
+The remuneration for Board members is determined by the General Meeting of Shareholders on the recommendation of the Board, acting upon proposals from the GNCC.

-The remuneration for the Chief Executive Officer is determined by the Board of Directors, acting upon proposals from the GNCC, whereas the remuneration for the Executive Committee Members is determined by the Board of Directors, upon proposals from the Chief Executive Officer and the GNCC.
+The remuneration for the CEO is determined by the Board, acting upon proposals from the GNCC, whereas the remuneration for the Executive Committee members is determined by the Board, upon proposals from the CEO and the GNCC.

-The GNCC regularly discusses and checks the relevance of the remuneration policy in view of the developments in the company's organization and strategy, changes in legislation or stakeholder considerations.
-In this context, the GNCC may propose changes to the remuneration policy to the Board of Directors, for final submission to the annual general meeting.
-The remuneration policy is subject to approval of the Annual General Meeting whenever any significant changes are made and, in any event, at least every four years.
+The GNCC regularly discusses and checks the relevance of the Remuneration Policy in view of the developments in the company's organization and strategy, changes in legislation or stakeholder considerations.
+In this context, the GNCC may propose changes to the Remuneration Policy to the Board, for final submission to the General Meeting of Shareholders.
+The Remuneration Policy is subject to approval of the General Meeting of Shareholders whenever any significant changes are made and, in any event, at least every four years.